Jaredk3nt/roldnd/World/classes.md

 - **Medicine**

   - You can heal allies twice (before needing a long rest, or regaining 1 charge on short rest) for 1d8 + 2 damage
+    - At levels 3, 10, 15 you gain an extra healing charge
+    - At level 7 your healing increases to 2d8 +2, and at level 18 you healing increases to 3d8 +2
   - Gain proficiency in *Medicine*
+  - At level 5 you gain the *Advanced Stabilization* trait
+    - You can (once every long rest) take an action to attempt to stabilize a fallen ally to health equivalent to a roll from their hit dice

 - **Robotics**